-10 Best Landing Page Ideas to Boost Conversions in 2021
+10 Best Landing Page Ideas to Boost Conversions

 Are you searching for innovative landing page ideas that can help you increase conversions for your email marketing or PPC advertising campaigns?

 Landing pages are the focal point of your digital advertising funnel.
 These are the pages on your website where visitors “land” after clicking on one of your paid advertisements or email marketing links.

 While other pages on your website may encourage exploration and discovery, landing pages focus on specific goals known as conversion targets.
 A conversion target is an action that users can perform on the page to move into the next stage of the marketing funnel.
 Conversion targets can include behaviors like filling out a lead generation form, watching a demo video, or purchasing a product or service.

 Once you learn how to create a landing page, you can start to experiment with different landing page design elements to optimize conversion rates and drive campaign success – a process often referred to as conversion rate optimization (CRO).

 To help you get started with CRO, we’ve created this list of the best landing page ideas to boost your conversions.